 - Stainless steel straws with a silicone tip are easy to pack and great to have on hand.
 There are some that fold into small cases to make them even more compact for your traveling friends.

 Reusable Water Bottle

-If your gift recipient is a world adventurer, they will appreciate a filtered water bottle like this one from Brita.
+There are as many varieties of reusable water bottles as there are types of travelers.
+If your gift recipient is an outdoors adventurer, they will appreciate a filtered water bottle like this one from Brita.